AlbertoRoca96/simple-pup/README.md

 **Built with ❤️ by Alberto Roca**

-*Smart search powered by AI, built for performance and reliability*
+*Smart search powered by AI, built for performance and reliability*"# Trigger rebuild"